• Skip to main content

 • Sauteeing the vegetables not only makes them sweeter, but it also makes them cook faster, reducing the total cook time of this stew.

-• By not browning the chicken, you're able to make it extra tender while retaining the stew's snow-white color.
+• By not browning the chicken, you're able to make it extra tender while retaining the white stew's snowy color.

 • Cooking the stew in stock and then adding milk powder and cream at the very end prevents the milk from curdling, producing a silky smooth sauce.

-• Making the roux from flour and cream makes it simpler and ensures a white roux while making it much harder to break.
+• Making the roux from flour and cream makes this Japanese white stew simpler and ensures a white roux while making it much harder to break.

-• Adding a bit of creamed corn adds both umami and sweetness to the stew.
+• Adding a bit of creamed corn adds both umami and sweetness to this cream stew recipe.

 Bowl of Japanese Cream Stew with chicken, vegetables and mushrooms in a delicious cream gravy.